Frequently Asked Questions

 What should I do if I think I have contracted Coronavirus?

 You may also want to have an on-demand video visit or e-visit instead of an office visit.
-If you are a Baptist Medical Group patient in Tennessee and have a MyChart account, you don’t have to leave your home to be examined by a health care professional and get a prescription.
+If you have a MyChart account, you don’t have to leave your home to be examined by a health care professional and get a prescription.
 On-demand video visits and e-visits are great options if you don’t feel well enough to get to your doctor’s office, don’t want to risk exposure to other sick patients, or are concerned about being exposed to sick patients.

-What can I do to prepare for an outbreak in my area?
+What can I do to prepare for quarantine?

 - Check your prescription drugs to ensure you have a continuous supply in your home.